Hose fitted on radiator drain valve

 Before refilling the heating system, ensure all the radiator bleed valves and drain-off valves are closed.

-Bleeding radiator with key
+Bleeding a radiator with towel under

 Gravity-fed Systems